bgporter/cello/README.md

 A new `Value` type provides type safety (including transparent conversion from arbitrary C++ types and the JUCE `var` type used within ValueTrees), optional validator functions called on set/get, and implementation of all the in-place arithmetic operators (for numeric types).

+Additional support classes to safely use ValueTrees across thread and process boundaries (including over TCP connections) simplify those use cases.

+The design of the classes also simplifies the implementation of applications where the internals can be both loosely and dynamically coupled together using a super fine-grained implementation of the Observer pattern to support a reactive programming style.

 The `Object` type:

 - manages undo/redo for the object and all its children